Kevin Newman Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- The Phillies will send Falter (0-1) out to make his second start of the season.
+- The Phillies will look to Walker (0-1) in his second start of the season.

-- In his last appearance on Sunday, the lefty threw 5 1/3 innings against the Texas Rangers, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Monday, the right-hander threw 4 1/3 innings against the New York Yankees, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.